24 Best Healthy Carbs To Eat For Weight Loss

 The king of slow carbs (meaning they're digested slowly and keep you feeling fuller and energized longer), sweet potatoes are loaded with fiber, nutrients and can help you burn fat.
 The magic ingredient here are carotenoids, antioxidants which stabilize blood-sugar levels and lower insulin resistance, which prevents calories from being converted into fat.
 And their high vitamin profile (including A, C and B6) give you more energy to burn at the gym.

-In addition to warding off prostate, breast, lung and skin cancers, this flowery vegetable can also help you whittle your middle.
-According to experts, broccoli contains a phytonutrient called sulforaphane that increase testosterone and fights off body fat storage.
+In addition to warding off prostate, breast, lung, and skin cancers, this flowery vegetable can also help you whittle your middle.
+According to experts, broccoli contains a phytonutrient called sulforaphane that increases testosterone and fights off body fat storage.
 It's also rich in vitamin C ( a mere cup of the stuff can help you hit your daily mark), a nutrient that can lower levels of cortisol during stressful situations, helping your abs take center stage.
 Its cousins in the cruciferous-vegetable family are also excellent carbs for your abs: Chinese cabbage, kale, cauliflower, arugula, and more.

-A cup of blueberries has 21 grams of carbs, but they couldn't be better for you.
-Not only are they loaded with polyphenols—chemical compounds that prevent fat from forming—they actively burn belly fat, spot-reducing it!
+A cup of blueberries has 21 grams of carbs, but they couldn't be healthier for you.
+Not only are these healthy carbs loaded with polyphenols—chemical compounds that prevent fat from forming—they actively burn belly fat, spot-reducing it!
 A University of Michigan study found that rats that ate blueberry powder as part of their meals lost belly fat and had lower cholesterol, even when they ate a high-fat diet.
 It's theorized that the catechins in blueberries activate the fat-burning gene in belly-fat cells.
 Additionally, blueberries may be muscle builders.
 Their skins are rich in ursolic acid, a chemical which researchers at the University of Iowa found prevents muscle breakdown in lab animals.